ukncsc/zero-trust-architecture/02-Know-your-User-Service-and-Device-identities.md

 Services (machines or software processes) should have their own unique identity and be granted the minimum privileges necessary to function correctly.

 All service identities should be registered in a central identity service.
 It would be advantageous to use the identity service provided by the underlying platform.
 For example, if you're using a public cloud service to host an application, consider the cloud provider\'s identity service, or identity federation to use the identity provider you trust including your own authentication/authorization servers.
-Or, if you're using a container orchestration platform, consider adopting the identity platform or identity federation it supports.
+If you're using a container orchestration platform, consider adopting the identity platform or identity federation it supports.

 Authentication for a service should be strong and appropriate for use with services or machine identities.